VB1395/immo-eliza-ml/README.md

 ```
 ## 👩‍💻 Usage

-1. Clone the repository to your local machine.
+1 .Clone the repository to your local machine.

 2 .Set Up Your Environment: